Pacsfury/CLI-Notes/README.md

 ### How to use?
 There are different commands.
 Right now, there are only two, but I am adding new every time I can.
+> Important: replace `app.exe` for the compilation result
 1. `new`:
 To create a new note, use the following structure: